davgiles/davgiles.github.io/README.md

-# portfolio-webpage
+# Welcome to my portfolio
-This webpage serves as my portfolio which showcases all of my projects.
+This webpage serves as my personal portfolio to display all of my projects.